thinkwee/DDR_Bench/README.md

 | `AZURE_OPENAI_ENDPOINT` | Azure OpenAI endpoint URL |
 | `OPENAI_API_KEY` | OpenAI API key (if not using Azure) |
 | `MINIMAX_API_KEY` | MiniMax API key |

+## Data
+- The [checklist](https://github.com/thinkwee/DDR_Bench/tree/main/data), [database](https://huggingface.co/collections/thinkwee/ddrbench) and [agent trajectory](https://huggingface.co/datasets/thinkwee/DDRBench_10K_trajectory) are all open-sourced.
+- For the database and agent trajectory of MIMIC and GLOBEM, we will release them on the [PhysioNet](https://physionet.org/) soon.
+This is for the sake of data privacy on health data.